Loremgreg/Voice-Assistant/README.md

 - The role of `localhost` and ports (like `11434`)
 - Why we use `.env` files to store secrets
 - How to use `Client()` to communicate with Ollama
+- How to run local LLMs with LiveKit using the OpenAI-compatible plugin